SpaceParkLeicester/Sentinel_SAR/installs/README.md

 ```
 # Import tqdm
 from tqdm.auto import tqdm
-# In the download_url function, replace with statement with the follwing with statement
+# In the download_url function, replace with statement with the following with statement
 #with open(os.path.join(path, filename), 'wb') as f:
 with tqdm.wrapattr(open(os.path.join(path, filename),'wb'),
                     'write', miniters=1,